shoob-cyber/groceries-cart-optimizerr/README.md

 - [ ] Enable security headers
 - [ ] Use environment variables

+## 🤝 Contributing

+1. Fork the repository
+2. Create a feature branch
+3. Make your changes
+4. Add tests if applicable
+5. Submit a pull request

+## 📄 License

+MIT License - see LICENSE file for details.

-## 📞 Support
+## 🆘 Support

 For issues and questions:
-1. Check the logs for error details
+1. Check the application logs
 2. Verify MongoDB connection
-3. Test API endpoints with Postman
+3. Test API endpoints
 4. Check environment variables

-## 📄 License

-MIT License - see LICENSE file for details.
+5. Review browser console for frontend issues

+---

+**Built with ❤️ using React, Node.js, and advanced optimization algorithms**